RecList/evalRS-CIKM-2022/evaluation/README.md

 Second, when the training is done, you should wrap your model in an object with a method `predict`: `train_model` should return this object as a result of training, since this is what the evaluation loop will use to get predictions and score them.
 The `predict` method accepts as input a dataframe of all the user IDs for which the model is asked to make a prediction on.

-For each `user_id`, we expect `k` predictions (where `k=20`): you can play around with different Ks for debugging purposes _but_ only K=20 will be accepted for the leaderboard.
-The expected prediction output is a dataframe with
-`user_id` as index and k columns, each representing the ranked recommendations (0th column being the highest rank).
+For each `user_id`, we expect `k` predictions (where `k=20`): you can play around with different Ks for debugging purposes _but_ only `k=20` will be accepted for the leaderboard.
+[The expected prediction output is a dataframe](../images/prediction.jpg) with `user_id` as index and k columns, each representing the ranked recommendations (0th column being the highest rank).
 In addition, it is expected that the predictions are in the same order as the `user_id` in the input dataframe.
 An example of the desired dataframe format for `n` `user_ids` and `k` predictions per user is seen in the table below.
 Note that if your model provides less than `k` predictions for a given `user_id`, the empty columns should be filled with `-1`.

  |           |  0          | ...        | k-1         |